Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Shared resources include the [material definition](../docs/1.6/materialDefinition.cmn.md) and [texture defintion](../docs/1.6/textureDefinition.md) for the resource regarding Integrated mesh and 3D objects scene layer.

-See [shared resources](../docs/1.6/sharedResources.cmn.md) for more details regarding Integrated mesh and 3D objects scene layer.
+For more details regarding Integrated mesh and 3D objects scene layer, see [shared resources](../docs/1.6/sharedResources.cmn.md).

 ### <a name="class-component"></a> Class Component